ptrgags/ptrgags.github.io/_projects/barter.md

 the player will have to give up when selecting the action. the second is a list of items the player will receive by selecting the action.
 If both lists are specified, it is a "barter".

+### Barter Story Creator

+The most recent version of Barter has a Story Creator program, written in Ruby.
+The program makes it much easier to write the story JSON file.

+For usage, see the [Story Creator README](https://github.com/ptrgags/barter/blob/master/creator/README.md)